nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 Here's the relevant section from the spec regarding the format of the VAPID public/private keys:

- *Application servers SHOULD generate and maintain a signing key pair usable with elliptic curve digital signature (ECDSA) over the P-256 curve.*
+ <em>*Application servers SHOULD generate and maintain a signing key pair usable with elliptic curve digital signature (ECDSA) over the P-256 curve.*</em>

 You can see how to do this in the  [web-push node library](https://github.com/web-push-libs/web-push):